Installation of air compressors and accessories, air piping, vacuum, blowers and pneumatics

 Compressed Air Controls can install:

-Our Service Technicians make sure that the compressor is installed as per the manufacturer's guidelines and industry best practice.
+Our Service Technicians make sure that compressors, air piping, vacuum, blowers, and pneumatics are installed as per the manufacturer's guidelines and industry best practice.

-This will make sure that the compressor lasts long, provides optimum performance, and reduces energy costs.
+This will make sure that the compressor has a long life and will provide optimum performance, and reduces energy costs.

 It is also best practice to ensure that air compressors are not exposed to the elements and are either housed in a shed or some sore of covering is built over it.